 - PROJECT CODE: BI-RS/18-19-002 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and Serbia 2018 – 2020)

-- TITLE OF THE PROJECT: The use of chemical wood modifications to protect wood against wood-borers in the marine Environment
+- PROJECT TITLE: The use of chemical wood modifications to protect wood against wood-borers in the marine environment

 - PERIOD: 27.
 06. 2018 – 31.
 12. 2019

 - PARTNERS: InnoRenew CoE (Slovenia) and University of Belgrade, Faculty of Forestry (Serbia)